-'''

-download packages

-python2.7 -m pip download -d ksconf-packages kintyre-splunk-conf
+download packages python3 -m pip download -d ksconf-packages ksconf

-'''

-A new directory named 'ksconf-packages' will be created and will contain the necessary \.whl files.
+A new directory named 'ksconf-packages' will be created and will contain the necessary .whl files.

 Step 2: Transfer the directory or archive to the remote computer.
 Insert whatever security and file copy procedures necessary for your organization.